Adjusting to life as a co-parent

 It will seem daunting and very tiring at first - especially on the days that your kids decide to test boundaries - but lots of single parents grow to enjoy the independence and self-confidence that parenting on their own brings.

-A top tip from the Frolo Community is to try and stick to a firm bedtime.
+A top tip from the Frolo Community is to try to stick to a firm bedtime.
 Easier said than done, but (theoretically at least) this will give you some time in the evening to relax, gather your thoughts, or just get an early night.

 How to adjust to spending time without your kids